newhoteng/ExTrack/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :pray: Acknowledgements <a name="acknowledgements"></a>
+- Thanks to Gregoire Vella for the UI/UX design.
 - Thanks to my coding partners for their support

 <p align="right">(<a href="#readme-top">back to top</a>)</p>